Abhijithchintu/phoenix/README.md

 # phoenix
-A simple socail networking site with chat features and ability to manage connections.
+A simple social networking site with chat features and ability to manage connections.
 Architecture: each aspect(like chat, auth) has own service.
 All the services are implemented in node.js+express.js.
 Frontend implementation is in react.js. see documentation for more details.

 ## Documentation